 to Christian

-photo - Brule Laker/Flickr
+photo below - Brule Laker/Flickr

 836 W Aldine Avenue